-34.38 The compilation of household distributional results entails breaking down results for various accounts of the household sector as defined within the SNA, into more granular subsectors consisting of specific groups of households.
+34.43 The compilation of household distributional results entails breaking down results for various accounts of the household sector as defined within the SNA, into more granular subsectors consisting of specific groups of households.
 Ideally, this should be done for the whole sequence of interconnected household sector accounts representing different types of economic activity occurring within a period of time, including balance sheets that record stocks of assets and liabilities held by the household sector at the start and end of that period.
-Table 34.2 provides a stylized summary of the potential range of measures using income quintiles to define the types of households.
-This focus for measurement will lead to a consistent and comprehensive description of different groups of households across the various accounts.
-It is envisaged that this information will be covered in accounts which provide a more granular breakdown of information on the household sector as captured in the SNA sequence of economic accounts.
+Table 34.2 provides a stylized summary of the potential range of measures using income deciles to define the types of households.
+This focus for measurement leads to a consistent and comprehensive description of different groups of households across the various accounts.